StMorris/Bioinformatics-Projects/README.md

 - Analyze and compare genes, proteins and genomes
 - Explore structures and functions of biomolecules (DNA, protein, lipid amd cabohydrate)
 - Explore network biology and metabolic pathways

+Bioinformatics can be considered a data science with biology domain knowledge.